telephone: 757 630 5942

 collaboration because of what I do, you do not have to pay me a cent.
 If you do, you do.

-Voice or instrument and piano audition / archival recording: 2 microphones, handheld
+Voice or instrument and piano audition / archival recording: 2-3 microphones,

 digital recorder, up to 2 hours recording, 1 to 5 hours post-recording editing /